AllKind/ipset-bash-completion/README.md

 as ssh_config files, in order to retrieve the global and user known_host files, which will be used for hostname completion.

-For all *net* type of sets, if hostname completion is attempted, if the environment variable **_IPSET_COMP_NETWORKS** is set to a non-empty value, networks are retrieved from /etc/networks.
+For all *net* type of sets and the hash:ip,mark set type, if hostname completion is attempted, if the environment variable **_IPSET_COMP_NETWORKS** is set to a non-empty value, networks are retrieved from /etc/networks.